Domon/video-snapshot/README.md

 # Video Snapshot

-Display a snapshot of a YouTube video with `Cmd-Opt-S`.
+Display a WebP snapshot of a YouTube video with `Cmd-Opt-S`.
 Click anywhere to dismiss.

 ## License